ACTA-Team/contracts/contracts/vc-issuer-registry/README.md

 # vc-issuer-registry

-A Soroban smart contract that provides an on-chain allowlist and metadata registry for Verifiable Credential issuers.
+A Stellar smart contract that provides an on-chain allowlist and metadata registry for Verifiable Credential issuers.

 ## Overview